 10. Low Lunge (Anjaneyasana)

-A great stretch for the quads, hips and front body, a low lunge will also help you work on stability and mental focus.
+Yoga poses everyday and all day!
+This one is a great stretch for the quads, hips and front body, a low lunge will also help you work on stability and mental focus.
 Key points include proper front foot alignment (always make sure your knee doesn’t go beyond your foot, i.e. you should always be able to see your toes) and core stability to protect the low back.
 Try to tilt the pelvis forward to increase the stretch.
 The arms overhead and slight backbend aren’t necessary, but I do like to multitask on some poses, and this is a great example.